hnegi01/sisense-automl/README.md

 ## Python-Level Dependencies

-The package will automatically install the required Python dependencies, including:
+The package will automatically install the required Python dependencies as specified in `setup.py`.

-- Cython
-- scikit-learn==0.24.0
-- auto-sklearn
-- seaborn
-- matplotlib

 ## Usage